 You can repoint a vCenter Server with an embedded Platform Services Controller from one Single Sign-On domain to an existing domain using a replication partner.

-See Figure 1 for an example of repointing to an existing domain.
+See Repointing a vCenter Server with an Embedded Platform Services Controller from One Domain to an Existing Domain for an example of repointing to an existing domain.
 In this case, there is repliacation.

 - Embedded repointing is only supported with vCenter Server 6.7 Update 1 and later.

 - To ensure no loss of data, take a file-based backup of each node before proceedeing with repointing the vCenter Server.

 - Shut down the node (for example, Node C) that is being repointed (moved to a different domain).

 - Decommission the embedded node that is being repointed.
 For example, to decommission Node C, log into Node B (on the original domain) and run the following command: